IceDragon200/mt-harmonia-scarred-world/mods/hsw_equipment/README.md

   stats = {
     -- the stat_name, such as hp, breath or hp_max etc...
     [stat_name] = {
-      -- base overrides whatever the "base" value is for a stat, equipment should _never_ use this -- but the callback is provided in case for some odd reason it's useful base = function (equipment, player, value)
+      -- base overrides whatever the "base" value is for a stat, equipment should _never_ use this, -- however the callback is provided in case for some odd reason it's useful base = function (equipment, player, value)
         return value
       end,